Ex-doctor’s victims recount sex abuse as young gymnasts

 Nassar has pleaded guilty to molesting females with his hands at his Michigan State University office, his home and a Lansing-area gymnastics club, often while their parents were in the room.
 He also worked for Indianapolis-based USA Gymnastics, which trains Olympians.

-Another statement came from Donna Markham, who told of how her daughter Chelsey killed herself in 2009, years after Nassar sexually abused her during a medical examination.
+Another statement came from Donna Markham, who told of how her 23-year-old daughter Chelsey killed herself in 2009, years after Nassar sexually abused her during a medical examination.

 “It all started with him,” she said, describing her daughter’s downward spiral into drug abuse.

-Note: This story has been updated to correct the spelling of a victim’s name to Chelsey, not Chelsea.